bluelhf/Sprint/README.md

 # SprintPls

-SprintPls is a togglesprint mod designed to be actually usable, intuitive, and configurable.
+SprintPls is a toggleable sprint mod designed to be actually usable, intuitive, and configurable.
 It supports a million different colours, along with a never-before-seen per-character chroma feature, unlike other popular mods which only provide a maximum of one colour per character.